 Indian Lake, reservoir and unincorporated community situated 509 feet (155 m) above sea level in Denville, New Jersey

-The lake was created around 1920 by Joseph Righter, who built a dam on a small stream called Den Brook to develop a new community.
-After Righter's death in 1922, a company took over the land and renamed it Indian Lake, while the lake was shaped by Lenape Island, an ancient Native American settlement site.
+The lake was created around 1920 when Joseph Righter built a dam on Den Brook to develop a new residential community.
+After Righter died in 1922, a company took over the land and gave the lake its current name.

-Since 1927, the community selects a king and queen each summer from among local teenagers, leading to a weekend of parties, dancing, and a parade around the lake.
-This tradition has endured even through World War II, when alternative titles like Mr. Victory and Miss Liberty were given instead.
+Since 1927, the community has chosen a king and queen each summer from among local teenagers, with a weekend of celebrations and a parade around the lake.
+During World War II, the titles were temporarily changed to Mr. Victory and Miss Liberty, but the tradition itself never stopped.

 The community of curious travelers